 Drugs taken before your Onpattro infusion

-Onpattro is given as an intravenous (IV) infusion, which goes into your vein.
-(An infusion is an injection that lasts a certain length of time.)
+Onpattro is given as an intravenous (IV) infusion (an injection into a vein that lasts a certain length of time).
 You’ll be given a combination of other drugs at least 1 hour before each infusion.
-These are known as pre-medications.
+These are known as premedications.

-• an injection of corticosteroid, such as dexamethasone
+• an injection of a corticosteroid, such as dexamethasone

-• two different antihistamine injections, such as ranitidine and diphenhydramine
+• two different antihistamine injections, such as famotidine (Pepcid) and diphenhydramine (Benadryl)

-These pre-medications lower your risk for having a reaction to Onpattro.
+These premedications lower your risk of having a reaction to Onpattro.
 For more information about infusion reactions, see the “Onpattro side effects” section above.

 Vitamin A supplement